-Don’t forget to sign up to our free Digital Careers Postgraduate Course.
+Don’t forget to sign up to our free Advanced Digital Marketing Course.
 The average digital marketing manager in Dublin earns €68,000 – find out how you can too.

 Zara is the Digital Marketing Institute's Digital Marketing Executive.
 She writes about all things digital marketing, including search, social media, email, mobile and Analytics.
 Her core passions are content creation and small business strategy.